Last date modified: 2026-Jun-08

 1. Create a saved search that brings back documents with Imaging Warnings.

 • Select Imaging Warning from the Add Condition drop-down menu.
-A pop-up window will open.
+A dialog box opens.

 • Select these conditions from the Operator.